Call 211 For Non-Emergency Assistance

 We made progress helping others in our community.
 From providing educational resources to information about mental health, we positively made a difference in thousands of lives across the Lubbock area.

-Finally, in October, we conducted the 6th annual United We Read.
-Over 4,200 second graders participated in ten school districts and two charter schools.
-Every child went home with a copy of the book Giraffes Can’t Dance, and a reading guide for parents to interactively read the story with their child.
+In October, we conducted the 7th annual United We Read.
+Over 4,000 second graders participated in ten school districts and two charter schools.
+Every child went home with a copy of the book The Dot, and a reading guide for parents to interactively read the story with their child.

 We want everyone to know how we help our community.
 Learn more about the organizations we work with, our initiatives, how we raise funds and where we distribute them.